threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/service_consumer_contract_flow.md

 ## How does it work?

-The initial scenario is when two parties, a service provider an a consumer of the service, want to use TFChain to automatically handle the billing/payment process for an agreement they want to make.
+The initial scenario is when two parties, a service provider and a consumer of the service, want to use TFChain to automatically handle the billing/payment process for an agreement they want to make.
 Multiple use cases can benefit from this feature.

 Initial requirements: